059 – Reaction rate and enthalpy

 Protocol

-1. Place the weighing boat on the balance scale.
+1. Place the weighing boat on the balance pan.

-3. Weigh the desired amount of magnesium powder (Mg) – about 0.2g.
+3. Weigh the desired amount of magnesium powder (Mg) – approximately 0.2g.

 4. Place the reagent in the calorimeter.

-6. Record the initial temperature of the HCl.
+6. Note the initial temperature of the HCl.

-7. Insert the thermometer into the hole located on the right on top of the lid.
+7. Insert the thermometer into the hole located on the left side of the top of the lid.

 8. Start the stopwatch by pressing the red button.

-11. Activate the stirrer by pressing the green button on the calorimeter lid.
+11. Activate the agitator by pressing the green button on the calorimeter lid.

-12. The temperature versus time graph is on the tablet (graph tab).
+12. The graph of temperature as a function of time is on the tablet (graph tab).

-13. Record the final temperature when the reaction ends (between 70 and 250 seconds).
+13. Record the final temperature when the reaction ends (between 3 to 4 minutes).

 14. The results can be found in the results tab on the tablet.